Is Online Gambling Legal in Ohio?

 Ohio Online Gambling FAQs

 Ohioans will be able to wager on sports legally within the state on Jan.
 1, 2023.
 The Ohio Casino Control Commission (OCCC) announced the official launch date during a meeting on June 1.

 Each casino in Ohio is privately owned, which is distinct from most other states, who usually have their casinos run at least in part by Native American tribes.
 Ohio does not have any officially recognized Native American tribes running gambling activities, giving individual companies the opportunity to join the market.

 It’s legal, but not yet available to the public.
-Sports betting became legal on Dec.
+Sports gambling became legal on Dec.
 22, 2021, when Governor Mike DeWine signed House Bill 29 into law.
-Online gambling is not expected to be accessible until the official launch on Jan.
+Online gambling will not be accessible until the official launch on Jan.
 1, 2023.

 Ohioans must be 21 years old to place wagers.
 This is the same age restriction bettors will face in other states.